dado-offbrand/Cybork/README.md

-# Cybork
+# About Cybork

 Cybork, the dog that dogs..
 Kinda.
+A robotic quadruped featuring the cybergear_m5 library by project-sternbergia.
+Currently Cybork is 2/3 of a leg.